SoumyadeepDhar/LargeInt/README.md

 base 10.
 It is similar to any primitive data type like int or float.
 It has operator overloads for +, -, *, /, +=, -=, *=, /=.
 It also has
 support for comparator operator overload <, <=, >, >=, ==, !=.
 It also
-support increment/decrement ++, --, prefix and postfix unary operation.
+support increment / decrement ++, --, prefix and postfix unary operation.
 It has support for <<, <<=, >>, >>= where it multiply the number with power(10, x).